goodidea82/SAxVCxLC/README.md

 * Read SAxVCxLC_source\Readme.txt

 ## Updating files during development
 * The script copyOnlyNewerFiles.bat uses InstallSettings.bat to update only modified files.
 This means you can place files in the source directories and run the script.
-Eventually the scripts in toolsForInstallation must be updated.
+However, the file timestamp uses minutes not seconds.
+If you update files more frequently then a minute, then IMG files will not be recreated.
+* When you make changes then eventually you will have to update the installation scripts in toolsForInstallation.
-* When satisfies do not forget to add the files to git and push them to your git branch.
+* Do not forget to add files to git and push them to your git branch.